bosquo/advanced_cartography_leaflet/README.md

 It is for recreational use only.
 It serves as a guide for all forest lovers and outdoor enthusiasts that like to explore our local forests and recreation areas.

-Whether you want to browse for mushrooms, walk your dag, show your children the local forests, or just roam around on your own...
+Whether you want to browse for mushrooms, walk your dog, show your children the local forests, or just roam around on your own...
 This map is for you!